with Leon Saltiel

 Stella Haskil was a Jewish singer born in Thessaloniki in 1918.
 Already popular before WWII, she continued to perform songs in Greek and Ladino, including famous Rembetika, during the occupation, using her first name only.
 She survived the Holocaust and her most successful songs were recorded just after the war.

-The introductory quotation is read by Gabriel Doyle.
+The introductory quote is read by Gabriel Doyle.

 Antoniou, Giorgios and A. Dirk Moses, eds., The Holocaust in Greece (Cambridge: Cambridge University Press, 2018)